WU-RDS/RMA2023/_book/index.md

 The group project consists of an extended analysis of a data set using the methods we covered in the course and the reporting of the results using the R markdown format.

-The **submission date** for the group project is on **December 8, 2022**.
-There is an opportunity to schedule a **coaching session** regarding the group project on **November 24** between 9:00AM nd 5:00PM.
+The **submission date** for the group project is on **June 14, 2023**.
+There is an opportunity to schedule a **coaching session** regarding the group project on **June 12** between 9:00AM nd 5:00PM.
 If you would like to make use of the opportunity to schedule a coaching session, please register an appointment by sending me an email.

 Again, please make sure that you have exhausted all other resources to solve a particular problem, such as the online tutorial, the forum on Learn\@wu, and other web resources (see below) before you schedule a coaching session.
 If you feel that other students might have similar questions and would benefit from an answer to a particular question, you should post the question in the forum on Learn\@wu.
 <br>